 </apex:page>

-Notice the <apex:pageBlockSectionItem> code to replace the original field.
+Notice the <apex:pageblocksectionitem /> code to replace the original field.
 This is how we make the field appear with the “required” bar.
-A nifty trick that took some digging and asking to discover.
-Hopefully this post saves someone else the time it took me to discover — and me the time when I forget it.
+A nifty trick that took some digging to discover.
+Hopefully, this post saves someone else the time it took me to figure it out — and me the time when I forget it.

 Hi Jim,